-Typically, retirement annuity contracts accept personal and third party contributions using this method.
+Typically, retirement annuity contracts accept personal and third-party contributions using this method.
 HMRC guidance does allow retirement annuity contracts to accept contributions using the relief at source method but a provider would need to allow this in practice.
-Aegon only accepts gross contributions into the retirement annuity contracts they administer.

 If an individual’s earnings are below £3,600pa and they have a retirement annuity contract to which they make gross contributions, then they will only be able to claim tax relief on up to 100% of their earnings.
 If an individual has no earnings, then they will be unable to claim tax relief on any pension contributions they make.

 Under a scheme operating relief at source, personal contributions are paid net of basic rate tax.
 The scheme administrator claims the tax relief due from HMRC and applies it to the member’s arrangement.